About Erika

 As someone who has lived with Type 1 diabetes since 1990, I understand firsthand the emotional and relational challenges that come with managing a chronic condition.
 This personal experience shapes my approach as a therapist and allows me to meet clients with deep empathy and understanding.
 Whether you’re navigating life with diabetes, supporting a loved one who is, or working through other life transitions, I offer a space that is supportive, collaborative, and real.

-As Jayne Mattingly writes in This is Body Grief, “We cannot hate ourselves into becoming what we will be grateful for someday.”
 Together, we’ll explore how and why you relate to yourself the way you do, and begin building a more compassionate, trusting relationship with your body, your story, and your life.

 My Approach